JoeManto/OIT-CX/testing/testingplan.md

         - The password change field should validate a new password.

-        - Validating the smtp password should be conducted by sending a t email.
+        - Validating the smtp password should be conducted by sending a test email.

     - The settings page should have a setting to change the build’s environment variables.